Astrometric constraints on stochastic gravitational wave background with neural networks: Results

 \subsubsection{Inhomogeneous case: masked samples}

-In the above, we have demonstrated the application of NNs with simplified mock data settings.
+Above, we have demonstrated the application of NNs with simplified mock data settings.
 However, there are many complex factors to consider when handling real data, and this presents a much longer path to fully realizing the potential of NNs.
 We leave it for the future work, while here, to illustrate one example of the flexibility of NNs, we apply them to masked data and evaluate their performance.

-We fix the number of sources to $N_s=1000$ and mask the regions of the data set corresponding to the declination of $\delta=10^{\circ}$, $20^{\circ}$, $40^{\circ}$, and $60^{\circ}$.
-While we are aware that $\delta = 60^{\circ}$ is non-realistic value for the mask, it is used here solely for training performance purposes.
+We fix the number of sources to $N_s=2000$ and mask the regions of the dataset corresponding to the declination of $\delta=10^{\circ}$, $20^{\circ}$, $40^{\circ}$, and $60^{\circ}$.
+While we are aware that $\delta = 60^{\circ}$ is a non-realistic value for the mask, it is used here solely for training performance purposes.
 The same NN architectures are trained on these masked subsets and the results are shown in Figs.~\ref{fig:nn_predictions_mask} and \ref{fig:histo_fcn_vs_gnn_mask}.

-Despite the variation in input data coverage, the general trends in the results remain consistent: the FCN exhibits a plateau in performance for smaller target values, while the GNN maintains its characteristic diagonal alignment with the true values, as seen in Fig.\ref{fig:nn_predictions_mask}.
-The NNs successfully predict the values of $\Omega_{\rm GW}$ when the signal is dominant, but an increased dispersion is now present in the predictions of both networks, which is more clearly observed in the distributions reported in Fig.\ref{fig:histo_fcn_vs_gnn_mask}.
-As expected, we observe that the variance increases with a larger mask area.
-This results suggests that NNs are capable of performing reasonably well even when the source distribution is inhomogeneous.